Skip to main content

 What should I say when someone loses a loved one?

-The most important thing is to acknowledge their loss with sincerity.
-Simple phrases like “I’m so sorry for your loss,” “I’m here for you,” or “This is terrible and I’m heartbroken for you” are far more helpful than elaborate speeches.
-If you knew the deceased, share a brief, specific memory.
-If you don’t have personal words, it’s perfectly acceptable to say “I don’t have the right words, but I care about you and I’m here.”
-Your presence and willingness to show up matter more than having perfect words.
-Avoid clichĂ©s like “they’re in a better place” or “everything happens for a reason” which, despite good intentions, often cause additional pain.
+Acknowledge the loss with sincerity.
+Simple phrases like “I’m so sorry for your loss,” “I’m here for you,” or “This is terrible and I’m heartbroken for you” help far more than long speeches.
+If you knew the person, share a short, specific memory.
+If you do not have the words, it is fine to say “I don’t have the right words, but I care about you and I’m here.”
+Your presence matters more than perfect words.
+Avoid clichés like “they’re in a better place,” which often cause more pain.

 What should you NOT say to someone grieving?

-Avoid phrases that minimize loss, compare grief, or try to find silver linings.
-Don’t say “I know how you feel” (even if you’ve experienced loss), “everything happens for a reason,” “they’re in a better place,” “at least they didn’t suffer,” “you’re so strong,” “time heals all wounds,” “you’ll find someone else,” or “let me know if you need anything” (too vague).
-Also avoid changing the subject, sharing your own loss story when they’re trying to share theirs, or saying anything that suggests their loved one is replaceable.
-When in doubt, simple acknowledgment of their pain is always appropriate.
+Avoid phrases that minimize the loss, compare grief, or look for silver linings.
+Skip “I know how you feel,” “everything happens for a reason,” “they’re in a better place,” “at least they didn’t suffer,” “you’re so strong,” “time heals all wounds,” “you’ll find someone else,” and “let me know if you need anything,” which is too vague.
+Also avoid changing the subject or making their grief about your own story.
+When in doubt, a simple acknowledgment of their pain is always appropriate.

 Is it OK to say “I’m sorry for your loss”?

-Yes, “I’m sorry for your loss” is a perfectly acceptable and compassionate response.
-While some people worry it’s too generic, this simple phrase acknowledges the death and expresses sympathy without trying to fix, explain, or minimize the pain.
-It’s especially appropriate when you don’t know what else to say or don’t know the person or their relationship to the deceased well.
-You can make it more personal by adding their name: “I’m so sorry for the loss of your mother, Sarah.”
-The phrase becomes problematic only if it’s your only interaction with the grieving person—follow up with support, presence, or specific offers of help.
+Yes.
+“I’m sorry for your loss” is a kind and appropriate response.
+Some people worry it is too generic, but it acknowledges the death without trying to fix or explain it.
+It works well when you do not know the person well.
+You can make it more personal by adding a name: “I’m so sorry for the loss of your mother.”
+It only falls short if it is your only contact.
+Follow up with presence or specific help.

 Should I mention the deceased person by name?

-Yes, absolutely say the deceased person’s name.
-Many people avoid mentioning the person who died, fearing it will upset the griever.
-But grieving people want to talk about and hear about their loved one—they haven’t forgotten them and don’t want others to forget either.
-Saying the name acknowledges their loved one’s life and importance.
-Share memories using their name: “I was thinking about David today and how he always made everyone laugh.”
-The fear of “reminding” them of their loss is unfounded—they think about it constantly.
-Your mentioning their loved one by name validates that they mattered and their memory lives on.
+Yes, say their name.
+Many people avoid it, fearing it will upset the griever.
+But grieving people want to talk about and hear about their loved one.
+Saying the name honors that the person mattered.
+Share memories using their name: “I was thinking about David and how he always made everyone laugh.”
+The fear of “reminding” them is unfounded.
+They think about it constantly.
+Using the name shows their loved one is not forgotten.

 What if I didn’t know the person who died?